kaushal-gauri/React-App/README.md

 ```

-3. ""This project has been developed using Vite + React frontend framework** , so do run the following command next:
+3. **This project has been developed using Vite + React frontend framework** , so do run the following command next:

 ```bash
 npm run dev